Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges

-\textbf{RQ1: What kinds of maintenance issues will smart contract developers encounter? } We identify 10 issues related to corrective, adaptive, perfective, and preventive maintenance, and another 5 issues corresponding to the overall maintenance process.
-The maintenance issues are found from previous publications.
+We identify 9 issues related to corrective, adaptive, perfective, and preventive maintenance, and another 4 issues corresponding to the overall maintenance process for smart contracts.
+These maintenance issues are extracted from previous publications.
 Since Ethereum and smart contracts are fast-evolving, some results from previous works might be outdated.
 There might be a gap between academia and industry.
+For example, Zhou~\citep{zou2019smart} mentioned that smart contracts miss the support of exception handling, e.g., the \textit{try...catch}.
+However, Solidity adds the exception handling in v6.0~\citep{Solidity}.
 To make our results more reliable, we use an online survey to validate our findings.
 We sent the survey to 1,500 smart contract developers on Github, and received 165 useful responses.
 The feedback from the survey can also be a supplement to our findings.
 We analyze the reasons for smart contract maintenance issues according to the survey results.